-Using narrow depth of field is one of my favorite ways to create abstract renditions of subjects in nature, including plants, cacti, and leaves as you will see featured in this post.
+Using narrow Depth of Field (DOF) is one of my favorite ways to create abstract renditions of subjects in nature, including plants, cacti, and leaves as you will see featured in this post.
 Using narrow depth of field essentially means working with a very narrow slice of focus.
 When you photograph a flower using high depth of field, the resulting photo will feature a realistic rendition of a flower.
 On the other hand, using narrow depth of field helps take an everyday subject and transform it into a study of colors, lines, shapes, textures and other abstractions.
-This type of photography is also a lot of fun because it involves experimentation and can often product surprising results.
+This type of photography is also a lot of fun because it involves experimentation and can often produce surprising results.

 A Quick Primer on Aperture and Depth of Field